Awareness and prevention

 Call 1800 882 876 Customer Service Centre for information about Betcare, Tabcorp's wagering self-exclusion program, or talk to staff at any TAB outlet.

-Self-Exclusion can also provide a gateway to other forms of assistance for those affected by gambling.
-These options can include counselling (face to face, online and via telephone), financial counselling, peer support and support for family and friends affected by gambling.
-For further assistance contact the Gambler's Helpline on 1800 858 858.
+Self-exclusion can be the first step to getting other types of help with your gambling.
+These options can include counselling (face-to-face, online and via telephone), financial counselling, peer support and support for family and friends affected by gambling.
+Contact the Gambler's Help on 1800 858 858.